compsocialscience/summer-institute/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md

 ### Resources

-There are three sets of resources that may be helpful: those about making a submission, those about the Fragile Families Challenge, and those about the broader Fragile Families and Child Wellbeing Study.
+There are three sets of resources that may be helpful.

-Resources about preparing data and making a submission
+Resources about preparing data and making a submission:
 - Here are some tips about [data preparation](https://github.com/compsocialscience/summer-institute/blob/master/2020/materials/day5-mass-collaboration/activity/SICSS_FFC_datacleaning_tips.pdf).
-- To learn about the variables included in the data files, you might use the [metadata explorer](http://metadata.fragilefamilies.princeton.edu/) or refer to survey [questionnaires and other documentation](https://fragilefamilies.princeton.edu/data-and-documentation/public-data-documentation).
+- To learn about the variables included in the data files, you might use: the [metadata explorer](http://metadata.fragilefamilies.princeton.edu/), use the accompanying [R](https://cran.r-project.org/web/packages/ffmetadata/index.html) and [Python](https://github.com/fragilefamilieschallenge/ffmetadata-py) packages, and/or refer to survey [questionnaires and other documentation](https://fragilefamilies.princeton.edu/data-and-documentation/public-data-documentation).
 - If you have trouble submitting, compare the file you are attempting to submit to our [example for upload](https://github.com/compsocialscience/summer-institute/blob/master/2020/materials/day5-mass-collaboration/activity/example_for_upload.zip).
 Often errors occur when the numbers are in a different format, the column names are incorrect, or the directory structure of the zipped folder is incorrect.
 It is important that the zipped folder has no subdirectories.

-Resources about the Fragile Families Challenge
+Resources about the Fragile Families Challenge:
 - The [published paper](https://doi.org/10.1073/pnas.1915006117)
 - The [project website](http://www.fragilefamilieschallenge.org/)
 - Videos from the [Fragile Families Challenge Scientific Workshop](https://www.youtube.com/channel/UCjluzrRT8fqXCx3qHjQAb5A)
 - A [Special Collection of _Socius_](https://journals.sagepub.com/topic/collections-srd/srd-1-fragile_families/srd) in which participants summarize the approaches they used in the Challenge.

-Resources about the broader Fragile Families and Child Wellbeing Study
+Resources about the broader Fragile Families and Child Wellbeing Study:
 - Study [website](https://fragilefamilies.princeton.edu/)
 - Database of [research papers](https://ffpubs.princeton.edu/) using the data

 ### Acknowledgments

-This lesson plan draws on a previous version prepared with Alex Kindel.
-The [Fragile Families Challenge](https://doi.org/10.1073/pnas.1915006117) is a mass collaboration organized by Matt Salganik, Ian Lundberg, Alex Kindel, and Sara McLanahan, conducted with an additional 108 authors.
+This activity was designed with input from participants and TAs from SICSS 2017 - 2019, especially Yo-Yo Chen, Janet Xu, and Alex Kindel, as well as participants at many Fragile Families Challenge Getting Started Workshops.
+The [Fragile Families Challenge](https://doi.org/10.1073/pnas.1915006117) is a mass collaboration organized by Matt Salganik, Ian Lundberg, Alex Kindel, and Sara McLanahan involving hundreds of researchers.